Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Introduction

-Up to date, a wide variety of techniques have been developed to perform sensitivity analysis in spatially and dynamic models at different stages \citep{faivre2013analyse}.
-Methods for exploring model inputs may range from the simplest one-factor-at-a-time screening techniques proposed by \citet{morris1991factorial} to complete factorial designs \citep{chen2011fractional}.
-Sensitivity analyses may also focus only on the variation in model inputs or in their spatial distribution \citep{marrel2011global}.
-Variance-based methods of the impact of inputs on outcomes may be dynamic and spatially explicit or expressed in terms of global sensitivity indexes \citep{moreau2013approach}.
-Finally, outcomes may be considered at a fine scale or aggregated at different scales of description \citep{ligmann2013spatially}.
+Until now, a wide variety of techniques have been developed to perform sensitivity analysis in spatially and dynamic models at different stages \citep{faivre2013analyse,ghanem2017handbook}.
+Methods for exploring model inputs may range from the simplest one-factor-at-a-time screening techniques proposed by \citet{morris1991factorial} to complete factorial designs via fractional factorial designs \citep{chen2011fractional} and space-filling designs \citep{damblin2013numerical}.
+Sensitivity analyses based on variance may be performed at each temporal step or at given spatial locations and the spatial distribution of the indices, for instance, may be of interest to analyze \citep{marrel2011global}.
+Otherwise, sensitivity analyses can also be performed on a spatial or temporal aggregation of outputs \citep{moreau2013approach}.
+Furthermore, outputs may be aggregated at different scales of description \citep{ligmann2013spatially}.
+When a model suffers from a deep uncertainty, several scenarios are considered to describe plausible futures. \citet{gao2016robust} and \citet{gao2016incorporating} proposed an extension of the variance-based sensitivity analysis method and of the Morris method for conducting robust sensitivity analyses under deep uncertainty.
+Some extensions of sensitivity indices designed for scalar outputs were proposed recently in the literature. \citet{gamboa2014sensitivity} provided a generalization of the Sobol' indices \citep{saltelli2000sensitivity} to multidimensional and functional outputs. \citet{de2017sensitivity} proposed an extension of the Hilbert-Schmidt Dependence Criterion (HSIC) \citep{gretton2005measuring,da2015global} for a spatio-temporal model.

-The purpose of this paper is to provide some novel analytical and visualization methods to carry out a comprehensive evaluation of the impact of a set of globally defined input parameters on a set of spatially distributed model outcomes, together with the assessment of the impact of the spatial accuracy of simulations.
-A central concern of the current work is to put forward some tools that allow integrating the results of several sensitivity analyses carried on multiple model outcomes into a single indicator.
+The purpose of this paper is to provide some novel analytical and visualization methods to carry out a comprehensive evaluation of the effect of a set of defined input factors on a set of spatially distributed model outputs.
+A central concern of the current study is to put forward some tools that allow integrating the results of several sensitivity analyses carried on multiple model outputs into summarized indicators.
+These tools could be used as very first exploration of a complex model ($i.e.$ with numerous inputs, outputs and biophysical processes) by detecting which inputs affect the outputs and by grouping outputs which are mainly affected by the same sets of inputs.
+Moreover, the visualization methods facilitate spatial and temporal sensitivity analyses by representing synthetically the behavior of the model with respect to its inputs along time or across space.